Macedonian Ruins

 Regarding this last point, the apostle James tells us that “God cannot be tempted by evil, and He Himself does not tempt anyone.”
 That fact causes difficulty when this line of the prayer is perceived as being directed to Yahweh, but not when directed to his administrators.
 This position agrees with the account from Micaiah’s vision wherein the temptation or testing is the unsolicited work of some heavenly beings, perhaps or occasionally even for good reasons.
 Our prayers then can stop the activities of these heavenly beings.

-Imperatives or commands are usually brief and to the point which is how Jesus directed them to pray in the verses preceding this prayer:
+Imperatives or commands are usually brief and to the point, which is how Jesus directed them to pray in the verses preceding this prayer:

 And when you are praying, do not use meaningless repetition as the Gentiles do, for they suppose that they will be heard for their many words.
 (Matthew 6:7)

-Jesus commanded us to pray with imperatives when he says, “Pray in this way.”
+Jesus commanded us to pray with imperatives when he said, “Pray in this way.”
 All of these imperatives help us to understand why, at the end of the Sermon on the Mount, the people marvelled at the way Jesus taught—with authority.
 They, too, were taken back by his imperative approach:

 When Jesus had finished these words, the crowds were amazed at His teaching; for He was teaching them as one having authority, and not as their scribes.
 (Matthew 7:28-29)